RED FLAG # 18

 • Agriculture and horticulture

-• Social care and domestic work (e.g. elderly care, youth homes, private maid and child care services)
+• Social care and domestic work (e.g., elderly care, youth homes, private maids and childcare services)

 Questions for Leaders

-• What percentage of the company’s labor force is sourced from labor providers and what is the rationale?
+• What percentage of the company’s labor force (both the company’s own workforce and its supply chain workers) is sourced from labor providers and what is the rationale?

-• To what extent does the company have transparency into the conditions under which workers arrive and remain in our labor pool?
+• To what extent does the company have transparency into the conditions under which workers arrive and remain in its workforce?
+The workforce of its suppliers?

-• How do we know that workers are not paying recruitment fees in order to work for the company?
+• How do we know that workers are not paying recruitment fees in order to work for the company or for the company’s suppliers?

 How to use this resource.
 Group 33 Created with Sketch. ( Click on the “+” sign to expand each section.
 You can use the side menu to return to the full list of red flags, download this Red Flag as a PDF or share this resource. )